Steps to Apply

 - Letters of recommendation are helpful when reviewing your file.
 We recommend one reference.
 Recommendations should be mailed to the Office of Admissions.

 - Check into options for need-and merit-based financial assistance.
-The Scholars Program and Honors Program may provide additional merit scholarships.
+The Scholars Competition may provide additional merit scholarships.
 In addition, the Undergraduate Research Assistants Program (URAP) provides a unique four-year research opportunity with a faculty member.

 Roanoke College does not discriminate against students, employees, or applicants on the basis of race, color, gender, creed, religion, age, sexual orientation, marital status, national or ethnic origin, disability, or veteran status.